kraftaa/dbt-vector/README.md

 # dbt-vectorize

+Turn dbt models into pgvector-backed semantic indexes.
-Define and build vector indexes from dbt models, then query them with semantic search.
+Build embeddings from dbt models and query them with one command.

 ## Quick example